Business Messaging: What is it and How You Can Use it

 Sales and Promotional Message

 One of the most common uses of business messaging in marketing is promotions or sales alerts.
-Business message examples in this category tend to be concise and eye-catching.
+Examples in this category tend to be concise and eye-catching.

 Example: Don't miss out on The Full Cart's Black Friday sale, Emma!
 Enjoy up to 50% off on all items.
 Shop now and save big!